ReadySexGo

-ReadySexGo is the third and final album from Atlanta rock band Marvelous 3.
+ReadySexGo is the third album from Atlanta rock band Marvelous 3.
 It was released on September 12, 2000.
 The album produced two singles, "Sugarbuzz" and "Get Over", that received moderate regional airplay.
 The album was the band's last, as they battled record label executives at Elektra.

 The album peaked at #196 on the Billboard 200 charts two weeks after its release.

-The recording sessions also yielded studio cover versions of "Always Something There To Remind Me" by Naked Eyes (a live staple of the band), "People Are Strange" by The Doors and Steely Dan's "Reelin' In The Years", which was used on the soundtrack of the Jim Carrey film Me, Myself & Irene.
+The recording sessions also yielded studio cover versions of "Always Something There to Remind Me" by Naked Eyes (a live staple of the band), "People Are Strange" by The Doors and Steely Dan's "Reelin' In The Years", which was used on the soundtrack of the Jim Carrey film Me, Myself & Irene.
 The band also appeared in the "Sight Unseen" episode of the television show Charmed, performing "Cold as Hell".